mozilla/learning.mozilla.org/README.md

 ### Test

-Testing the code is accomplished by running `npm test`, which exercises a number of different aspects of the codebase described below.
+Fully testing the code is accomplished by running `npm test`, which exercises a number of different aspects of the codebase described below.

 #### Static Site Generation (Smoke Test)

-`npm test` always generates a full static site and ensures that **no React warnings are raised**.
+This generates a full static site and ensures that **no React warnings are raised**.
 [react-a11y][] is used to ensure that no accessibility issues are present.

+Individually running *only* the smoke test can be accomplished via `npm run smoketest`.

 #### Unit Tests